Jump to:

 - In a shallow bowl or plate mix flour, pinch of salt and pepper.
 Dredge the chicken cutlets and shake off excess.

-- In a large cast iron or stainless steel skillet over medium high heat melt 1 tbsp butter + 1 tbsp olive oil and sear four of the cutlets until golden brown on each side.
+- In a large cast iron or stainless steel skillet over medium high heat melt 1 tablespoon butter + 1 tablespoon olive oil and sear four of the cutlets until golden brown on each side.
 Remove from pan, add butter and olive oil and repeat for the next four cutlets.

 - Deglaze the pan with a bit of beer/wine/stock and scrape off brown bits.
 Add chicken stock, bring to simmer and let reduce by half.